Skip to content

 The United States imports substantial quantities of sugars and sugar confectionery from Ireland, with approximately $115B in total bilateral trade.

-Sugars and Sugar Confectionery (HTS Chapter 17) carry an average MFN duty rate of 15.5% in addition to the Section 122 tariff.
+Sugars and Sugar Confectionery (HTS Chapter 17) carry an average MFN duty rate of 15.5% — at or above the EU deal's 15% ceiling, so most of these goods from Ireland pay MFN only, with no additional surcharge.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Ireland.

 Key products in HTS Chapter 17 imported from Ireland include Cane sugar, Beet sugar, Maple syrup, Molasses, Candy, and Chocolate confectionery.